OfficialBoomi/boomicicd-jenkinsjobs/README.md

 # Configuring Boomi Account

 Configure Jenkins to connect to Boomi Account.
-(This assume firewall/proxy b/w Jenkins and Boomi AtomSphere is set)
+(This assume firewall/proxy b/w Jenkins and Boomi AtomSphere is set).
+There are two GIT repos that can be configured (both optional).
+One is the Git Component Repo where the component XMLs will be automatically stored.
+The other the GIT Release Repo where the Boomi components can be deployed using a release template.
+[Examples](https://github.com/OfficialBoomi/boomicicd-cli/tree/master/cli/scripts/templates/configurations)
 * Login to Jenkins and select the Account {Rename} folder & click configure.
 Review and update all the fields as required.
 * Update the Display Name
 * Update the the folder properties Name: accountId Value: <>
 * Update the the folder properties Name: SCRIPTS_HOME Value: <Full path of CLI /scripts folder>
 * Update the the folder properties Name: SONAR_HOME Value: <Full path of CLI / sonar-scanner folder>
 * Update the the folder properties Name: LOCAL_ATOM_INSTALL_DIR Value: <ATOM_INSTALL_DIR on Jenkins>
-* Update the the folder properties Name: gitRepoURL Value: <GIT Repo URL if using GIT>.
+* Update the the folder properties Name: gitComponentRepoURL Value: <GIT Repo URL if using GIT>.
 If GIT requires credentials use a secretText below
-* Update the the folder properties Name: gitRepoName Value: <Top level name of the GIT Repo; usually the part before .git>
+* Update the the folder properties Name: gitComponentRepoName Value: <Top level name of the GIT Repo; usually the part before .git>
-* Update the the folder properties Name: gitOption Value: <CLONE| TAG> if you use CLONE it clones the repo and pushes the content.
+* Update the the folder properties Name: gitComponentOption Value: <CLONE| TAG> if you use CLONE it clones the repo and pushes the content.
 Else creates a release tag (zip)
-* Update the the folder properties Name: gitUserName Value: <git --config global.username>.
+* Update the the folder properties Name: gitComponentUserName Value: <git --config global.username>.
-* Update the the folder properties Name: gitUserEmail Value: <git --config global.email>.
+* Update the the folder properties Name: gitComponentUserEmail Value: <git --config global.email>.
+* Update the the folder properties Name: gitReleaseAPIURL Value: The API URI for the gitReleaseRepo
 * Update the the folder properties Name: sonarHostURL Value: <GIT Repo URL if using GIT>.
 * Update the the folder properties Name: sonarProjectKey Value: <Name of SonarProject (if using Sonar)>